kubernetes-sigs/node-feature-discovery/README.md

 standard NFD images are used.

 The hook files must be executable.
 When executed, the hooks are supposed to print all discovered features in `stdout`, one feature per line.
-The output in stdout is used in the node label as is.
-Unlike other feature sources, the source name (i.e. `local`) is not used as a prefix in the label.
+Hook can advertise both binary and non-binary labels, using either `<feature name>` or `<feature name>=<feature value>` output format.
+Unlike other feature sources, the source name (i.e. `local`) is not used as a prefix.
+The hook name is used as the prefix, instead.
 The full name of node label name will conform to the following convention:
 `feature.node.kubernetes.io/<hook name>-<feature name>`.
+The value of the label is either `true` (for binary labels) or `<feature name>` (for non-binary labels).
 `stderr` output of the hooks is propagated to NFD log so it can be used for debugging and logging.